platinyy/CapstoneProject/README.md

 ---

 ### **_Description_**
-MERN e-commerce is made using Express Node MongoDB and React.The main purpose of this application is to allow users/clients to buy food and drinks from a small family business called Dion's Coffe Shop.Clients can select items that they want to buy , make the order, pay for it, all through this application online, and than either pick up the order or have it deliver to them.
+This e-commerce application is made using (MERN) Express Node MongoDB and React.The main purpose of this application is to allow users/clients to buy food and drinks from a small family business called Dion's Coffe Shop.Clients can select items that they want to buy , make the order, and pay for it, all through this application online, and than they can either pick up the order or have it deliver to them.

 ---
 ### **_Technologies Used_**